paulgb/d3class/0-intro.md

 ---
 ## Introduction

-This site contains a series of tutorials about visualizing data with [D3.js](https://d3js.org/).
+[D3.js](https://d3js.org/) is a powerful tool for turning data into rich, interactive documents.
+The tutorials in this series will introduce the core concepts of D3, with an inclination towards its use in data visualization.

+### Interactivity

 The tutorials are interactive.
 That means that when you see a JavaScript code block like this: